-KAPA's main objective is to aid in solving the problem of the uninsured in Knox County.
+KAPA's main objective is to aid in solving the problem of the uninsured in Knox, Loudon, Morgan, Monroe, Roane, Anderson, Scott, and Campbell counties.
+County.
 We do this by linking local physicians, hospitals, and local health clinics that agree to donate their services to the individuals and families in need of health care services.

 Knoxville Area Project Access is a program sponsored by the Knoxville Academy of Medicine Foundation, the philanthropic arm of the Knoxville Academy of Medicine.
 The KAM Foundation has provided funding for many community programs.
 One of these programs was the Free Flu Shot Saturday Program.
 Since the program’s inception in 1994, the Free Flu Shot Saturday program administered over 169,000 free influenza vaccinations to Knoxville residents and received more than $723,000 in donations for the Empty Stocking Fund which provided clothing, food and gifts to more than 35,000 families during the holiday season.
 Other programs included East Tennessee Health Discovery Center, Habitat for Humanity, the Serenity Shelter, TMA Physicians Health Program, and purchasing fans for the needy during the hot, hot days of summer.